-- 1. Does he/she meet state eligibility requirements for specific exceptionalities? - 2.
+- 1. Does he/she meet state eligibility criteria in one of the designated exceptionalities? - 2.
 Does he/she experience adverse effects on educational performance? - 3.
 Does he/she need special education?

 According to Policy 2419, a student must meet all three of the above components to be eligible for special education services.